"We are proud to unite our audiences through their shared love for the arts."

-Music Director & Principal Conductor
+Music Director & Conductor Emeritus

 The Jefferson Symphony Orchestra began as the Mines Chamber Ensemble in 1953, with educators and students desiring to display their passion for great music and its performance.
 The name soon changed and by 1955 the "Golden Symphony Orchestra" was performing primarily at Golden High School.
 In 1957, the orchestra was recognized as the largest ensemble, based on community size, in the United States.
 The Golden Symphony Association received its 501(c)(3) tax status in 1960 as a charitable entity with education the designated primary focus area.

 In 1962, T. Gordon Parks became Music Director and Conductor.
 Maestro Parks is considered to be one of the truly innovative forces in the genre of “volunteer community orchestras.”
 Over the fifty-plus seasons, the Jefferson Symphony has performed with many nationally acclaimed artists, including: Doc Severinsen, Eugene Fodor, Dick Hyman, Carmen Dragon, Eugenia Zuckerman, Ruth Laredo and Jeffrey Siegel.
 The Jefferson Symphony also takes great pride in providing exposure to locally renowned musicians as well.
 The Young Artists Competition began in 1959, attracting and rewarding young contestants from all over the world.

 T. Gordon Parks